pi1541/Pi1541/README.md

 - Make execution more efficient wrt.
 CPU usage to keep temperature lower, use throtteling to protect the Pi.

 - Make checkout and build easier
-- find and fix strict RPI model specific sections, which don't fint to RP4+
+- find and fix strict RPI model specific sections, which don't fit to RP4+
 - Test more sophisticated loaders (RT behavior)

 What will not come